Jean-Baptiste-Lasselle/ethereum-test/README.md

 All below tests were run inside a `VirtualBox` Virutal Machine, for which :

 * I setup the "3D acceleration" feature, setting memory usage limit to  `128 MB` (the maximum allowed/supported by `Virtual Box`)
 * The maximum allowed/supported by `Virtual Box` is an issue realated to running `miners` _enodes_  I'll deal with in a private repo, given the unclear pratices, at least as far as I can tell today, of current (`2019`), the blockchain players.
 Because that part of a blockchain is its production most critical point.
 And probably the most interesting challenge in the very near future.
-With strategic issues, which discussion that are way beyond the present work.
+With strategic issues, of which discussion go way beyond the present work.

 I Used Virtual Box for the following purposes :
 * because it's one of the most spread virt. tooling among developers